cornelinux/wordpress-strong-authentication/readme.txt

    the backend but within wordpres.
 This can be an emergency entry.

 == Changelog ==
+1.1.1

+* Fixed and error in displaying errors :-/

 1.1

 * remove php curl and use WP HTTP class instead